aurelia/binding/doc/article/en-US/binding-value-converters.md

 ---
 ## [Introduction](aurelia-doc://section/1/version/1.0.0)

 In Aurelia, user interface elements are composed of view and view-model pairs.
 The view is written with HTML and is rendered into the DOM.
 The view-model is written with JavaScript and provides data and behavior to the view.
-Aurelia's powerful data-binding links the two pieces together allowing changes in your data to be reflected in the view and vice versa.
+Aurelia's powerful data-binding links the two pieces together, allowing changes in your data to be reflected in the view and vice versa.

 Here's a simple data-binding example using the **bind** (`.bind="expression"`) and **interpolation** (`\${expression}`) techniques: